AdrianHsu/IoT-air-quality-monitoring-on-GCP/README.md

 * Low-cost: using cost-effective IOT board & sensors
 * Sync with Cloud: gather and visualize the sensing data in GCP
-* Notification: notify users when the air quality becomes too badTriggering: turn on air purifier automatically
+* Notification: notify users when the air quality becomes too bad
+* Triggering: turn on air purifier automatically